quintel/documentation/docs/main/battery-forecasting.md

 After selecting an hour of high load, the algorithm looks for an opportunity to charge in the 72-hour period before the high load.
 This limit serves several purposes:

-1. In some kinds of batteries, storing energy for too long is likely to incur losses; energy in the battery slowly decays.
+1. In some kinds of electricity storage technologies, storing energy for too long is likely to incur losses; energy in batteries slowly decays, water stored in reservoirs evaporates.
-2. While holding energy in storage for long periods of time may be realistic for some storage systems (pumped hydro), it is not realisitic for smaller-scale battery technologies such as household batteries.
+2. While holding energy in storage for long periods of time may be realistic for some storage technologies (pumped hydro), it is not realisitic for smaller-scale battery technologies such as household batteries.
 3. Longer cycles increase calculation time and would result in your scenario becoming sluggish when you make changes.

-In our experiments, we found that periods longer than 72-hours quickly resulted in diminishing returns.
-Profits from batteries did not increase significantly, while calculation time increased unnacceptably.
+During experimentation with the algorithm, it was found that periods longer than 72-hours quickly resulted in diminishing returns.
+Profits from storage technologies did not increase significantly, while calculation time increased unnacceptably.

 Note that this does not mean that the battery must _fully_ charge and discharge every 72-hours.
 Rather, any amount of energy charged in one hour – which may be a fraction of the battery capacity or volume – must be discharged within 3 days.

 #### What are the specifications for batteries in the ETM?

-To view the specifications for a battery technology, click the (?) icon next to the slider, then "Technical and financial properties".
+To view the specifications for an electricity storage technology, click the (?) icon next to the slider, then "Technical and financial properties".
 This will show you a screen summarizing the total installed capacity and volume, efficiency, and costs of the technology.

 <div class="bordered-image">
   <img src="/img/docs/battery-forecasting/properties.png" alt="A screenshot from the ETM showing a question mark button which shows slider information, and a 'Technical and financial properties' button which shows detailed information about the battery" />